Marketing Team Roles: Structure, Responsibilities, and How to Build a B2B Team

 Marketing team structure defines how roles, responsibilities, and reporting lines organize within a B2B organization to drive pipeline.
 It determines who owns demand generation, content, product marketing, and operations and how these functions collaborate to convert prospects into revenue.

 Structure matters because it shapes execution.
-A well-designed marketing team aligns resources to revenue goals, eliminates bottlenecks, and ensures every function from content to demand generation works toward the same outcome.
-Poor structure creates silos, duplicated effort, and campaigns that don't convert.
+A well-designed marketing team aligns resources to revenue goals, eliminates bottlenecks, and ensures every function, from content to demand generation, works toward the same outcome.
+Getting the essential marketing roles right from the start is the difference between a team that hits pipeline targets and one that generates activity without attribution.

 B2B companies organize marketing teams in three primary ways.
 Each structure fits different company stages, growth objectives, and market dynamics.